 - eye and vision problems

-Experts do not fully understand the connection between EPI and diabetes, but a number of factors may play a role.
-These
+More research is necessary to fully understand the connection between EPI and diabetes, but a

 - Inflammation: Diabetes can increase inflammation in the pancreas, damaging pancreatic tissue.

 Pancreatitis seems to be a common link between diabetes and EPI.
-People with diabetes have an increased risk of pancreatitis, which can cause EPI.
-On the other hand, damage to the pancreas from pancreatitis may cause diabetes in people with EPI.
+People with type 2 diabetes have an

 - chronic pancreatitis